The Land Cruiser is no poseur; it has a well-earned reputation for tough, long-distance off-road ability throughout the world.

-The Range Rover arguably feels much more luxurious inside and more worth the price, if interior materials are the judge.
+The Range Rover arguably feels much more luxurious inside and more worth the price, if you go by interior materials.

-The Mercedes GL 550 is also a possibility if you plan to tow but not go off-roading as much; it has an especially useful third-row seat.
+The Mercedes GL 550 is a possibility if you plan to tow but not go off-roading as much; it’s geared more for exurban America, and it has an especially useful third-row seat arrangement.

 Get FREE Dealer Quotes